-Festivals and ceremonies in Gujarat are often celebrated with pomp and grandeur and Gujarati weddings are no exceptions.
+Festivals and ceremonies in Gujrat are often celebrated with pomp and grandeur and Gujrati weddings are no exceptions.
 As part of India, this should not come as a surprise, what with the country known for its colours and glitters.
 This also translates to a wedding ceremony that is celebrated for days on end and with no expense spared.
-In fact, out of all Indian weddings, these ceremonies are considered the most interesting, usually held across many Gujarati wedding venues.
+In fact, out of all Indian weddings, these ceremonies are considered the most interesting, usually held across many Gujrati wedding venues.

-As one of the most prominent Gujarati Weddings in London, Cavendish Banqueting are proud to have hosted thousands of such functions and can offer a personalised service that is second to none.
+As one of the most prominent Gujrati Weddings in London, Cavendish Banqueting are proud to have hosted thousands of such functions and can offer a personalized service that is second to none.

 Also known as Baraat, this refers to the singing and dancing procession of the groom and his entourage to the venue.
 In the past, the procession starts from the groom’s house and ends at the bride’s home where the ceremony will take place.
 Since modern couples book wedding venues, the practice has been altered accordingly.
 The entire entourage is then greeted by the bride’s parents and family at the doors of the venue, a practice known as Swagatam.

 This marks the beginning of the ceremony, where people pray for Lord Ganesh for a successful event.

 While the groom sits under the mandap (wedding tent), the bride’s parents then wash his feet and offers him a drink made of milk, honey, sugar, yogurt and ghee.

 Giving away of the daughter at Gujrati Weddings